crowdata/crowdata/README.md

     container : 'div#document-viewer-container', width:650,height:835,sidebar:false});
 }
 ```

+## When importing documents to a 'document set' via CSV upload ##

+There is an option 'Add Documents to this document set' in the admin for the document set.
+You can upload a CSV with columns document_title and document_url.
+This will create documents in the document set with that name and link to that url.

 [CrowData](http://github.com/jazzido/crowdata)'s copyright is © 2013 Manuel Aristarán <jazzido@jazzido.com>.
 [CrowData](http://github.com/jazzido/crowdata) was developed with [Open News](http://www.opennews.org) and [La Nacion Argentina](http://www.lanacion.com.ar).